 Decades of research confirm that higher levels of education correlate with higher earnings, higher tax revenues, and lower unemployment rates.
 Yet today’s preparedness measures for students indicate that too few of them are ready for challenges beyond high school.
 This has to change.

-We are proud that Delaware is one of three states that administers a universal SAT with 90 percent or greater participation rates.
-We now need to focus on helping students improve their scores, as only 22 percent of the senior class of 2014 met the SAT college readiness benchmark, in math and reading respectively.
+We are proud that Delaware is one of twenty-five states that administers a universal SAT.
+We now need to focus on helping students improve their scores, as only 29 and 53 percent of high schoolers met the SAT college readiness benchmark, in math and reading respectively.

 Incorporating Meaningful, up-close experiences

 For too many young adults, meaningful employment is not within reach.
 Currently, 12 percent of young adults ages 20-24 are unemployed.
 This means a smaller percentage of youth are gaining work experience early in their careers, and, without any job experience, their chances of entering a fulfilling career are thin.